 Q: Are uniforms required?

 We are a public school, and all parents have choices with regard to clothing their child.
 However, that said, uniforms are a GREAT way to help kids fit in, a GREAT budget-saver, and a great way to speed up your morning routine (only questions: blue or white today?)!
-Uniforms are easily available at all budget points and at many online and retail store merchants, and finding navy & white shirts and khakis are quite available.
-If you want to add to the polos or jumpers for more school spirit, iron-on patches are available for purchase through the Spirit Wear site.
+Uniforms are easily available at all budget points and at many online and retail store merchants, and finding navy and white shirts and khakis are quite available.
+If you want to add to the polos or jumpers for more school spirit, iron-on patches are available for purchase through the Spirit Wear page on our website.

 Q: How will I know what type of day my child had?

-For Kindergarten, you will have an agenda (purchase at the start of the year for $10).
-This will have sight words, a smiley face indicating the type of day they had, and possibly a description of what happened (Blue = GREAT; Green = a few problems, but generally OK; Yellow = Not so Great day; Red = Behavior/issues that needs to be discussed and corrected).
+Each Kindergartener will have an agenda that you purchase at the start of the year for $10.
+This will have sight words, a smiley face indicating the type of day they had (Blue = GREAT; Green = a few problems, but generally OK; Yellow = Not so Great day; Red = Behavior/issues that needs to be discussed and corrected), and possibly a description of what happened.
 You may also see homework as early as the first day for Kindergarten to reinforce handwriting, math skills, matching and much more.

 For Pre-K, your teacher will let you know at the start of the year how they will communicate good and bad days, areas of excellence and areas of improvement.

-Q: How can I get involved in my child’s classroom?
+Q: How can I get involved in my child’s classroom and in the school?

 Work with your teacher, room parent and PTA committees/contacts for classroom and event opportunities.
-This can include a “mystery reader” to come in and read stories, help with “centers” such as math, reading and spelling, special events such as holidays, parties, field day, or even volunteering to be the room parent!
+This can include being a “mystery reader” to come in and read stories, helping with “centers” such as math, reading and spelling, planning and participating in special events such as holidays, parties, field day, and volunteering to be the room parent!
 We know that many parents have limited time, so please coordinate with your teacher, room parent and any PTA committees that best fit you, your availability and skills.